shaneramey/application_python/README.md

 - legacy_database_settings: if true, the default settings template will generate legacy database config variables.
 Defaults to false
 - debug: used by the default settings template to control debugging.
 Defaults to false
 - collectstatic: controls the behavior of the `staticfiles` app.
 If true, if will invoke manage.py with `collectstatic --noinput`; you can also pass a String with an explicit command (see Usage below).
 Defaults to false
+- virtualenv_dirname: the directory name to give your Python virtualenv.
+Defaults to 'env'

 #### Database block parameters